 Governor Sproul signed the order on March 14, 1919.
 The three men were transferred to Western Penitentiary.

 Their legal efforts to reverse their convictions continued, with some success.
-Charles Russogulo was pardoned by the state pardon board on September 13, 1935.
+Charles Russogulo was paroled on March 5, 1932, and pardoned on September 13, 1935.
 He moved back to his family’s North Side home, not far from Western Penitentiary, and worked in construction.

-While serving his life sentence, Joseph Russogulo was declared insane and transferred to Farview State Hospital for the Criminally Insane.
+While serving his life sentence, Joseph Russogulo was declared insane and transferred to Farview State Hospital for the Criminally Insane on December 14, 1933.
 He died there on January 17, 1945.

-Jack Guastaferro was released from prison sometime before 1940.
-He went on to work in the steel industry and live on the North Side.
+Jack Guastaferro was released on parole on March 5, 1932.
+He returned to the North Side and worked in the steel industry.
 He died on April 21, 1970.